PeerStreet 2023 Comprehensive Review and Ranking

 In most cases, investors would not notice a difference between this and directly secured notes, and investors would receive the same benefits and/or losses as if the investment were directly secured.
 However, if the administrator of the LLCs (PeerStreet) stopped performing their duties (such as in a bankruptcy) there would be a potential problem.
 There would be no company to service the linkage between the two.
 And even if there were, potentially all of the investor money might be held in limbo by the bankruptcy court for a year or more, while they determine if the money should go taken from investors and used to satisfy creditors of Peerstreet or not.
 Obviously, that's not a good situation for investors to be in.

-Fortunately, a company can address these issues.
-They can set up the investment as a bankruptcy remote entity so that it won't get sucked in the bankruptcy.
-And then they can set up provisions for backup manager to take over in the event of a bankruptcy (either a backup administrator set up in advance, or the ability for shareholders to vote on a new one).
+Some companies claim they can address these issues.
+And they will set up the investment as a bankruptcy remote entity which they claim won't get sucked in the bankruptcy.
+Some also set up provisions for backup manager to take over in the event of a bankruptcy (either a backup administrator set up in advance, or the ability for shareholders to vote on a new one).
 Peerstreet claims it does both of these:

 "PeerStreet holds loans in a bankruptcy-remote entity that is separate from our primary corporate entity.
 In the event PeerStreet no longer remains in business, a third-party “special member” (CT Corporation) will step in to serve as a trustee to manage loan investments and ensure that investors continue to receive interest and principal payments." -PeerStreet.com